nezaj/web-bitelog/src/data/notes.md

 For this week I want to be more mindful about not giving into late-night cravings and keep caloric intake steady.
 For the month of April I only had one green-dominant week and that was definitely the week I felt the best.
 Let's get back to that!

+### 4/26/2021

+This was a pretty wild week for me.
+Very social and lots of eating out (4x this week).
+Not a single green day last week — everything was either over or under calories.
+Overall calories came in around 200 above target.
+I did lots of BJJ/Judo/Runs so was able to offset excess a bit to bring weight slightly down vs last week.

+This week should be much better for the diet since I currently have no dinners planned!

+Exercise-wise I ran 3x, BJJ 3x Judo 2x and lifted 2x.
+Happy about all except lifting — I’ve been doing 2x for most of the last six weeks.
+Will try to hit 4x this week!

 ### 4/18/2021

 Overall this was a great week in terms of diet!
 Calories were below target and macros were on-point!
 Every day was a green or blue day so no excess of calories.
 Last time I ate this clean was week of Nov 9th (aka 6 months ago).
 I would say